followben/groundsim/README.md

 ## To do:

-- test queries
-- add structured logging
-- better docs
+- CI incl. running tests and linter
+- CD to fly.io
 - frontend
-- deploy on fly.io
-- CI/ CD incl. running tests and linter

 ## Local quick start